-So what is a technician to do?
-After all, there is no other convenient place to install the vacuum gauge on a typical system, there are only two ports on the entire residential system.
-The answer is vacuum rated core tools.
+So, what is a technician to do?
+After all, there is no other convenient place to install the vacuum gauge on a typical system; there are only two ports on the entire residential system.
+The answer is vacuum-rated core tools.
 Using core tools allows two important things to happen.
-First, removal of the core which is a significant restriction, and second, it provides a place for the vacuum gauge that allows isolation of the vacuum pump and hoses.
-While a core tool is not 100% leak free, down to about 20 microns, a good core tool will not be a significant source of leakage when the valve is closed and the system is isolated.
-Core tools should be cycled several times during evacuation to release any trapped air around the valve, but aside from that, the only source of leakage during isolation at that point is between the ball valve and the service port on the system.
-If a non-permeable connector is used for the vacuum gauge, the source of leakage not has been significantly reduced if not, for all intensive purposes, completely eliminated.
+First, removing the core, which is a significant restriction, and second, it provides a place for the vacuum gauge that allows isolation of the vacuum pump and hoses.
+While a core tool is not 100% leak-free, down to about 20 microns, a good core tool will not be a significant source of leakage when the valve is closed and the system is isolated.
+Core tools should be cycled several times during evacuation to release any trapped air around the valve.
+Aside from that, the only source of leakage during isolation at that point is between the ball valve and the service port on the system.
+If a non-permeable connector is used for the vacuum gauge, the source of leakage has not been significantly reduced, if not eliminated, for all intents and purposes.

-Just recently I was reading a post online that “vacuum rated” is nothing more than an industry buzz term.
+I recently read a post online that “vacuum-rated” is nothing more than an industry buzz term.
 Nothing is further from the truth.
 Everything leaks, even solid copper lines!
 It is the leak rate that we are concerned with.
-Vacuum rated defines the performance under a vacuum and clarifies the leak rate of the core tools or the hoses tested.
-It tells the user the ultimate vacuum that the tool will perform to without the leakage rate overcoming the ability of the pump at the rated micron level.
-Vacuum rated means it was tested for the process of evacuation and can be expected to perform adequately down to the rated level.
-This does not mean that standard core tools cannot be used, but it does mean that the user should test them for the intended purpose to assure that they are tight enough to perform without being a significant source of a leak in a vacuum.
+Vacuum-rated defines the performance under a vacuum and clarifies the leak rate of the core tools or the hoses tested.
+It tells the user the ultimate vacuum that the tool will perform without the leakage rate overcoming the ability of the pump at the rated micron level.
+Vacuum-rated means it was tested for the process of evacuation and can be expected to perform adequately down to the rated level.
+That does not mean that standard core tools cannot be used, but it does mean that the user should test them for the intended purpose to assure that they are tight enough to perform without being a significant source of a leak in a vacuum.

-PS.
-Open the gas ballast if equipped before starting the pump, close it when you hit 1500 microns, then open it again after you have isolated the pump/rig for a few seconds prior to the pump shutdown.
-This will help keep your oil dry, and assure that you achieve maximum vacuum during the evacuation.
+P.S. – Open the gas ballast if equipped before starting the pump, close it when you hit 1500 microns, then open it again after you have isolated the pump/rig for a few seconds prior to the pump shutdown.
+This will help keep your oil dry and ensure that you achieve maximum vacuum during the evacuation.
 It will also help your pump last longer.